NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     e.
 Repadmin /replsummary SYD-DC

-3. You are in the process of diagnosing replication problems to a DC named CBR-DC, which is located in your organization’s Canberra branch office.
+3. You are in the process of diagnosing replication problems to a DC named CBR-DC, which is located in your organization's Canberra branch office.
 You want to view information about the failure and success percentages of both inbound and outbound replication operations.
 Which of the following commands could you use to